 - Research & Conservation

-The mature turtles of the Cayman Turtle Centre’s Breeder Pond mate and lay their eggs in the sandy “beach” area at the pond side, during their nesting season which lasts from April through to November.
+The mature turtles of the Cayman Turtle Centre’s Greens Breeding Bay mate and lay their eggs on the bay's sandy beach during their nesting season which lasts from April through to September.
 These turtles are all very important to the Centre’s conservation programmes, and great care is taken to ensure that they are healthy.
-Once a year after one nesting season ends, but before another begins, each turtle has to be rounded up, and lifted out of the pond to be measured, weighed, and given a health check-up by the Centre’s onsite veterinarians, Dr. Vandanaa Baboolal and Dr. Francesca Casella.
+Once a year after one nesting season ends, but before another begins, each turtle has to be rounded up and lifted out of the pond to be measured, weighed, and given a health check-up by the Centre’s onsite veterinarians, Dr Vandanaa Baboolal and Dr Francesca Casella.

-It takes a long time to check all 280 turtles, so the operation is spread over several weeks; because they are all swimming freely and the pond they live in is large and deep.
-They are also very heavy, weighing from around 250 to nearly 500 pounds each, so they have to be lifted out using a crane and a sturdy steel-framed box with an opening door.
+It takes a long time to check all 290 turtles because they are all swimming freely and the bay they live in is large and deep.
+They are also very heavy, weighing from around 190 to as much as 540 pounds each, so they have to be lifted out using a crane and a sturdy steel-framed box with an opening door.
 Once inside the box, our veterinarians can perform individual physical exams.

 Cayman Turtle Centre is one of a tiny handful of turtle conservation facilities in the world, where data on Green sea turtles at every stage of their lifecycle are available.
-“We can go back 20 years with very accurate records,” Mr. Miller said.
-“It is an invaluable database, to better help in understanding Green sea turtles,” Mr. Miller said.
+“We can go back over 20 years with very accurate records,” Mr Miller said.
+“It is an invaluable database, to better help in understanding Green sea turtles,”

-The mature breeding turtles in the Centre’s breeding pond are a major part of the facility’s conservation programmes, which includes the release of turtles into the wild.
-More than 32,000 turtles have been released to the sea through the Centre’s hatchling and head starting release programmes.
-This has been proven to be effective through an independent Darwin Plus study, headed by the Cayman Islands Department of Environment, University of Barcelona and University of Exeter.
+The mature breeding turtles in the Centre’s breeding bay are a major part of the facility’s conservation programmes, which include the release of Green sea turtles into the wild.
+More than 34,000 turtles have been released into the sea through the Centre’s hatchling and head-starting release programmes.
+This has been proven to be effective through an independent Darwin Plus study, headed by the Cayman Islands Department of Environment, University of Barcelona and the University of Exeter.
 This study showed that no less than 90% of the wild Green sea turtles nesting in Cayman are genetically related to the Centre’s breeding stock.